 - Canola oil

-Heat oil until the temperature reaches 355 degrees Fahrenheit or 180 degrees Celsius.
+- Heat oil until the temperature reaches 355 F or 180 C.

-Next, dip the coated vegetables and herbs into the tempura batter and quickly fry in the hot oil.
-It should only take a 30 to 40 seconds to fry each herb.
+- Next, dip the coated vegetables and herbs into the tempura batter and quickly fry in the hot oil.
+It should only take 30 to 40 seconds to fry each herb.